heliosynl/heliosynl.github.io/_notes/2024-12-21-QE-PWscf-BandStructure.md

 ```

 # 2. nscf
+actually **no need** (bands calculation is also nscf), the charge density has been determined in scf
 - `calculation = 'scf'` to `calculation = 'nscf'`
 - k pt `8 8 8` to `16 16 16`